javalsai/lidm/README.md

 # Requirements
 * A computer with unix based system.
-* That system should have the resources neccessary for this program to make sense (Sessions, users...).
+* That system should have the resources necessary for this program to make sense (Sessions, users...).
 * A compiler (optional, you can compile by hand, but I doubt you want to see the code).
-* Make (Also optional, but does things atomatically, make sure `gcc` and `mkdir -p` work as expected).
+* Make (Also optional, but does things automatically, make sure `gcc` and `mkdir -p` work as expected).
 * PAM, used for user authentication, just what `login` or `su` use internally.
 Don't worry, it's surely pre-installed.

 # Installation